Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-cash-settled.md

 There we have it, a cash settled American option using the Valorem Clearinghouse.
 We picked up from the [physical settlement developer guide](/docs/dev-guide-write-asset-settled) and learned how to exercise a long position and redeem a short position into cash.

-Please get in touch on our [Discord server](#) if you have any questions or feedback.
+Please get in touch on our TODO [Discord server](#) if you have any questions or feedback.
 We are always looking for ways to improve our documentation and tutorials.
 Good luck building!